arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/uploading-sketches-m4/content.md

 ---
-title: 'Upload Sketches to the Arduino Portenta X8'
+title: 'Uploading Sketches to the M4 Core on Arduino Portenta X8'
-description: 'This tutorial will show how to upload Arduino sketches on the M4 processor'
+description: 'This tutorial explains how to upload Arduino sketches to the M4 core.'
 difficulty: medium
-beta: true
 tags:
-  - Firmware
+  - firmware
   - M4
 author: 'Pablo Marquínez'
 hardware: